-If you’ve ever been to a yoga studio (online or in-person), you’ve likely seen terms like Level 1 yoga or advanced yoga, Level 3 Ashtanga, or Intermediate Yoga.
+If you’ve ever been to a yoga studio (either online or in-person), you’ve likely seen terms like Level 1 yoga or advanced yoga, Level 3 Ashtanga, or Intermediate Yoga.
 All of these phrases can make it feel confusing about where you stand in the yoga world (surprise, you stand wherever you are!...
 How’s that for yoga philosophy?).
 There are different types and levels of yoga classes, so how do you know which of the levels of yoga you’re at?

-In this article, we will dispel myths about what level yogi you are.
+In this article, we will demystify myths about what level yogi you are.
 Advanced yoga doesn’t mean you are a limber gymnast who can fold into a pretzel, and Level 1 doesn’t mean you are clueless about all things yoga.

 Each yoga level has benefits for people with different abilities, body structures, and knowledge.
 By understanding what each of the yoga levels means, you can better understand how they might fit into your practice.